Carl Miller (author)

 Carl Jack Miller is an author, speaker and researcher at Demos, a think tank based in London, where he co-founded the Centre for the Analysis of Social Media (CASM) in 2012.
 As of 2019 Miller is also a visiting scholar and research fellow at King's College, London.

 Miller's book, The Death of the Gods: The New Global Power Grab (2018), analyses power in the digital age.
 His work has also been published and featured in Wired, UnHerd, New Scientist, The Sunday Times, The Daily Telegraph, HuffPost, BBC News, Sky News, the Irish Examiner, The Economist, the Financial Times, The Guardian, and the New Statesman.
 He is the joint winner of the Transmission Prize 2019 with his fellow researcher Jamie Bartlett.

 Education

 Miller studied history at the University of Cambridge, graduating in 2008, and war studies at King's College London where he was awarded a Master of Arts (MA) degree in 2009.

 Career and research

-Miller's research investigates the pitfalls and promises of the digital age.
+Miller's research investigates the pitfalls and promises of the Information Age.
 His interests include politics and technology, cybercrime, war, journalism, the rise of the hackers, the threat of hate speech, the effects of automation and how social and political power is changing.

 With David Omand and Jamie Bartlett, Miller coined the term social media intelligence (SOCMINT) in 2012.
 With Bartlett, Miller is a co-author of Truth, Lies and the Internet, a report on young people's critical thinking online, and The Power of Unreason, an investigation of conspiracy theories, extremism and counter-terrorism.